 Wyoming LLC Taxes to be Paid

-The State of Wyoming is one of those rarest States in the United States that does not levy any personal income tax on businesses.
+The State of Wyoming is one of the rarest States in the United States that does not levy any personal income tax on businesses.
 However, the business LLCs are obligated to file other taxes with the State authorities.

-Wyoming charges sales tax at the rate of 4%.
+Wyoming Sales Tax: Wyoming charges sales tax at the rate of 4%.
 The rate may get higher up to 6% due to additional local county tax charged on the sales activities of the business.

-No State Income Tax is imposed on the earnings in Wyoming.
+Wyoming State Income Tax: No State Income Tax is imposed on the earnings in Wyoming.

-Any profit that Wyoming LLC Business members draw out from the business is liable to pay self-employment tax.
+Wyoming LLC Federal Self-Employment Tax: Any profit that Wyoming LLC Business members draw out from the business is liable to pay self-employment tax.
 The standard tax rate is 15.3%.

-If you hire employees in Wyoming, you must withhold payroll tax from their salaries.
+Wyoming LLC Employer Payroll Tax Withholding: If you hire employees in Wyoming, you must withhold payroll tax from their salaries.
 The standard rate of withholding is 7.65% of the taxable salary of the employees.

-The property tax is fixed at 11.5% of industrial property and 9.5% for commercial and residential, agricultural, and all other property.
+Wyoming Property Tax: The property tax is fixed at 11.5% of industrial property and 9.5% for commercial and residential, agricultural, and all other property.

 Cost Comparison Among States